Receive a free 2 day Cape Town City Stay package when Find out more

-On our final day we travel back to Johannesburg where our Cape to Joburg 6 Country Epic Overland Camping Safari adventure comes to an end.
+On our final day, we travel back into South Africa and head to Johannesburg where our Cape to Joburg 6 Country Epic Overland Camping Safari adventure finishes.

 Although the tour ends in the afternoon most safari groups choose to dine together in the evening.
 Our post-tour lodge offers a traditional braai (barbecue) that can be booked with your guide on day 35.

 We recommend arriving the day before your safari and only booking flights for the day after the safari ends.
 We can help arrange accommodation for before and after the safari on request.